open-contracting/standard-development-handbook/docs/standard/technical/maintain.rst

 Maintenance
 ===========

-Periodically check links, check spelling and lint Markdown in the standard, profile and extension repositories.
+Periodically check links, lint Markdown, and check grammar and spelling in the standard, profile and extension repositories.

 Check links
 -----------